Pamela R. Levy

 Today I live near Boston with my husband, still drawing, reading and dancing, and I still hold my pencil wrong.
 Now, between deadlines, I also grub around in my garden until it's too dark to see my own hands.

-You can find my tell-all Graphic Artists Guild webinar, "Ask An Illustrator: An Artist Navigates the Publishing Business" here.
+You can find my Graphic Artists Guild webinar "Ask An Illustrator: An Artist Navigates the Publishing Business" here. or view "Ask a Pro: Business Basics for Artists", which I co-hosted with two colleagues, here.